SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Related Work

 \subsection{Static analysis for vulnerability detection}

 Many tools leverage static analysis to detect security vulnerabilities.
-For instance, the Andromeda~\cite{TPC+13} commercial tool performs on-demand static analysis on the necessary parts of the program representation to efficiently detect insecure information flows.
-Another work~\cite{ZZ13} performs a static analysis separately on the string- and non-string-related part of the source code.
+The Andromeda~\cite{TPC+13} commercial tool performs on-demand static analysis on the necessary parts of the program representation to efficiently detect insecure information flows.
+Another work~\cite{ZZ13} performs a static analysis separately on the string- and non-string-related parts of the source code.
 SFlowInfer~\cite{HDM14} uses a type-based taint analysis with three types: safe, tainted, and an intermediate polymorphic type that can be safe or tainted depending on the evocation context.
 JOACO~\cite{TSBB18,TSBB20} extracts security slices of the source code to efficiently determine the information policy violations.

-Too often, these works~\cite{ZZ13,HDM14,LK22} focus only on integrity policy violations when some tampered data reaches a private sink, and overlook confidentiality when some sensitive data reaches a public sink.
-This contrasts with \aspectTool, which can analyze multiple static aspects (sensitive, tampered, etc.) of the source code simultaneously and flexibly.
+Too often, these works~\cite{ZZ13,HDM14,LK22} focus only on integrity policy violations when tampered data reaches a private sink, overlooking confidentiality when sensitive data reaches a public sink.
+This contrasts with \aspectTool, which can simultaneously and flexibly analyze multiple static aspects (sensitive, tampered, etc.) of the source code.

 Some works focus on both integrity and confidentiality policies.
 For instance, DoubleX~\cite{FSBS21} can detect whether sensitive APIs are executed with attacker-controllable data or could exfiltrate sensitive user data.
 JOACO~\cite{TSBB18,TSBB20} considers a security lattice with both confidentiality and integrity levels, while Andromeda~\cite{TPC+13} considers information flows in general.